Photo Credit: Minas Panagiotakis, Getty Images

 It would make a nice story line to draft Jonathan Dahlen’s teammate this year.
 However, I just don’t think this fanbase or this management group will be patient enough to wait up to three years before they see Pettersson in North America.
 He is a fantastic talent to have down the road, but I see Pettersson has a high risk, high reward type of player.

-At the end of the day, if the Canucks do select Pettersson, I believe we would be getting a very good player.
+At the end of the day, if the Canucks do select Pettersson, I believe they would be getting a very good player.
 This type of player may ultimately pay off, but it would take several years to find out.
 I will say it again, but patience will be paramount for everyone.
 Rebuilds are not done overnight and making a pick like this would indicate a commitment for the long run.

 Here are some awesome highlights for Elias Pettersson from SEER Video.